MatheusGSantos/Company-Assets-TreeView/README.md

 Originally was a technical challenge for a frontend position at Tractian, where an API should be consumed by the frontend and display locations, assets and components from available companies in a treeview.
-Requirements included no ui components library should be used and the user should be able to filter the tree nodes based on certain aspects.
+Requirements included: no UI components library should be used and the user should be able to filter the tree nodes based on certain aspects.

 ## Features

 - Interactive TreeView for hierarchical data.
 - Filter functionality to search and highlight nodes.
-- Example dataset provided via `fake-db.json`.
+- Mock api with `json-server` (dumped the mock API responses in case the original server shuts down).
-- Styled with TailwindCSS for responsive design.
+- Styled with TailwindCSS for fast and responsive design.
 - Built with TypeScript for type safety.
+- Handling and Caching client api calls with React Query.
+- Applying virtualization to mitigate performance issues when displaying large amounts of data.
+- Custom tree building, filtering and flattening algorithms.

 ## How to Run this Application